danielvegamyhre/minicache/README.md

     main_test.go:115: Cache misses: 0/10,000 (0.000000%)
 ```

-3. **Distributed cache storage running in Docker containers with storage via gRPC calls**: 1150 puts/second (10,000 items stored in cache via gRPC calls in 8.69 seconds when running 4 cache servers on localhost with capacity of 100 items each, when all servers stay online throughout the test)
+### Distributed cache storage running in Docker containers with storage via gRPC calls: 1150 puts/second

+10,000 items stored in cache via gRPC calls in 8.69 seconds when running 4 cache servers on localhost with capacity of 100 items each, when all servers stay online throughout the test

 ```
 # docker run --network minicache_default cacheclient